cysouw/diathesis/text/c11_infinitive.md

 d. (≠ Es ist nicht möglich, dass ich von diesem Witz empört werde.)
 :::

-Various verbs like *empören* 'to appall' describing negative emotions strongly prefer an additional negation with the *lassen + sich + Infinitiv* diathesis [@next a].
+Various verbs like *empören* 'to appall' describing negative emotions strongly prefer an additional negation with the *lassen+sich+Infinitiv* diathesis [@next a].
 Reversely, verbs describing positive emotions like *begeistern* 'to enthuse' typically do not use a negation with this diathesis [@next b].

 ::: ex
 a. ^^?^ Ich lasse mich von diesem Witz empören.